NickLeko/PriorAuthorizationCopilot/MODEL_CARD.md

 # Model Card — Prior Authorization Readiness Copilot

-**Version:** 0.1 (Pre-Build / Design-Time)
+**Version:** 1.1
 **Last Updated:** February 2026
 **Author:** Nicholas Leko
-**Status:** Draft — Intent & Risk Lock-In
+**Status:** Feature-complete (Frozen)
 **License:** MIT

 ---

-## Model Overview
+## 1. System Overview

-The Prior Authorization Readiness Copilot is an **administrative decision-support system** designed to assess whether a prior authorization (PA) request is *administratively ready* for submission, identify missing or weak documentation, and assist in drafting payer-aligned justification letters.
+The Prior Authorization Readiness Copilot is a **deterministic administrative decision-support system** designed to assess whether a prior authorization (PA) request is **documentation-ready** for submission according to payer-specific criteria.

-This system is **not a predictive model** and does **not** estimate approval likelihood.
-Its primary function is **pre-submission readiness assessment** under explicit human control.
+The system:
+- evaluates documentation completeness and threshold compliance,
+- explicitly distinguishes missing information from documented failures,
+- refuses to determine readiness when required information is absent,
+- optionally generates **write-only administrative justification letters** grounded in evaluated results.

+This system is **not predictive**, **not clinical**, and **not autonomous**.

 ---

-## Intended Use
+## 2. Intended Use

-The system is intended to support:
+### Intended Users

-- Prior authorization teams preparing PA submissions
+- Prior authorization coordinators
+- Utilization management teams
-- Revenue cycle and utilization management staff
+- Revenue cycle operations staff
+- Clinicians (review-only)

+### Intended Use Cases
-- Clinicians seeking clarity on administrative documentation requirements
+- Pre-submission administrative readiness review

-Primary use cases include:
-- Identifying missing documentation relative to payer rules
+- Identification of missing or insufficient documentation
-- Highlighting weak or ambiguous justification language
-- Drafting editable, payer-aligned justification letters
+- Preparation of payer-aligned administrative justification letters
-- Improving consistency and auditability of PA preparation
+- Audit and governance review of PA preparation logic

-The system is designed for **internal decision support** and **offline or shadow-mode evaluation** prior to any operational integration.
+The system is intended for **offline evaluation, demonstration, or shadow-mode use**.

 ---

-## Explicit Non-Goals (Out of Scope)
+## 3. Explicit Non-Uses (Out of Scope)

-This system is **not** intended to:
+The system must **not** be used to:

-- Predict prior authorization approval or denial
+- Predict approval or denial likelihood
+- Make medical necessity determinations
-- Provide medical advice or clinical judgment
+- Provide clinical advice or recommendations
 - Override, reinterpret, or negotiate payer policy
-- Autonomously submit PA requests
-- Replace human review or decision-making
+- Automatically submit, escalate, or appeal requests
-- Optimize approval rates as a primary objective
+- Optimize approval rates or payer outcomes

-Any use outside these bounds is explicitly unsupported.
+Any use outside these bounds is unsupported and unsafe.

 ---

-## System Description (High-Level)
+## 4. System Architecture & Components

+### Deterministic Core
+- Context-gated, rules-based extraction of documentation signals
+- Payer-specific requirement evaluation
+- Explicit missingness handling
+- Invariant-based readiness determination

+### Write-only Drafting Layer
+- Generates administrative justification letters
+- Inputs: evaluated requirement results + evidence snippets
+- Outputs: editable text + letter metadata
+- Cannot alter facts, statuses, or readiness outcomes

-### Architecture Principles
+### Human Oversight
-- **Rules-first evaluation:**
-  Deterministic logic assesses administrative readiness and requirement coverage.
-- **LLM-assisted drafting (write-only):**
-  Language models are used exclusively to draft justification text after readiness evaluation.
-- **Human-in-the-loop by default:**
-  All outputs require human review and approval.
+- All outputs require human review
-- **Auditability over automation:**
-  Every output must be traceable to source inputs and rule evaluations.

-### Core Capabilities
-- Readiness classification (e.g., ready vs missing requirements)
-- Requirement gap identification
-- Draft justification letter generation
-- Rationale and source attribution
+- No autonomous action or state mutation
+- Refusal (`CANNOT_DETERMINE`) is a first-class outcome

 ---

-## Inputs & Outputs (Conceptual)
+## 5. Inputs & Outputs (Actual)

 ### Inputs
-- Structured administrative data (procedure codes, diagnosis codes, payer identifiers)
-- Unstructured clinical documentation
-- Payer policy documents (e.g., PDFs, guidelines)
+- Payer identifier
+- Procedure code
+- Diagnosis codes (sanitized)
+- Site of care
+- Ordering specialty
+- Clinical note text (synthetic or de-identified)

+> Note: Payer policy documents are **not parsed at runtime**.
+Rules are curated offline and versioned.

 ### Outputs
-- Readiness status or score
-- Checklist of missing or weak administrative elements
+- Requirement-level results:
+  - `MET`
+  - `NOT_MET`
+  - `NOT_DOCUMENTED`
+- Overall readiness status:
+  - `READY`
+  - `NOT_READY`
+  - `CANNOT_DETERMINE`
+- Blocking issue checklist
-- Draft justification letter (fully editable)
+- Optional write-only justification letter
-- Explanation of rule evaluations and assumptions
+- Audit JSON with evidence spans and invariant checks

 ---

-## Human-in-the-Loop Requirements

-- Outputs must be reviewed by a human user prior to any submission
+## 6. Decision Logic & Invariants

+### Requirement Status Semantics
+- `MET`: documented and meets payer threshold
+- `NOT_MET`: documented but does not meet threshold
+- `NOT_DOCUMENTED`: required element missing

+### Overall Readiness Mapping (Frozen)
+- Any `NOT_DOCUMENTED` ⇒ `CANNOT_DETERMINE`
+- Any `NOT_MET` (with no missing items) ⇒ `NOT_READY`
-- No automated escalation or submission is permitted
+- No blockers ⇒ `READY`
-- Ambiguous or incomplete cases must default to “missing information”
-- Users must be able to see *why* a requirement was flagged

-Human oversight is considered **mandatory**, not optional.
+Invariant violations are explicitly surfaced and logged.

 ---

-## Anticipated Risks & Failure Modes (Pre-Build)
+## 7. Evaluation & Testing

-This section documents **expected risks prior to implementation**.
-These will be revised post-build.

-### Known Risks
+### Test Strategy
-- Hallucinated policy requirements
-- Over-trust in generated justification text
-- Incomplete or outdated policy inputs
-- Inconsistent outputs across similar cases
+- Synthetic PA cases with realistic fake PHI
+- Deterministic expected outcomes
+- Negative-path coverage (missing documentation)
+- Invariant enforcement tests
+- Letter safety tests (no clinical or predictive language)

-### Mitigations (Design-Time)
+### Metrics Tracked
-- Rules-first gating before LLM invocation
-- Write-only LLM role with no decision authority
-- Explicit source citation requirements
-- Conservative defaults when uncertainty exists
+- Readiness classification correctness (synthetic)
+- Missing documentation detection accuracy
+- Invariant compliance rate
+- Evidence snippet coverage

+### Metrics Explicitly Excluded
+- Approval rate
+- Predictive accuracy
+- Automation rate
+- Throughput optimization

 ---

-## Evaluation Approach (Planned)

-Quantitative performance metrics are **intentionally undefined** at this stage.

-Planned evaluation includes:
-- Synthetic PA cases with known administrative requirements
-- Rule coverage and error analysis
-- Human review of drafted justifications
-- Qualitative assessment of clarity and usefulness

-Predictive accuracy and approval rate optimization are explicitly deprioritized.
+## 8. Observed Failure Modes & Mitigations

+### Observed Risks
+- Ambiguous documentation leading to refusal
+- User over-trust in generated letter text
+- Misinterpretation of demo rules as verified policy

+### Mitigations Implemented
+- Conservative extraction rules
+- Explicit refusal semantics (`CANNOT_DETERMINE`)
+- Write-only drafting constraints
+- Policy trust level surfaced in UI and letters
+- No silent defaults or inference

 ---

-## Monitoring & Change Considerations

-This v0.1 model card reflects **design intent only**.

-Post-build versions will include:
-- Observed failure modes
-- Empirical evaluation results
-- Monitoring signals
-- Update and change control policies (via PCCP or equivalent)

-Any material change in scope or behavior will require model card revision.
+## 9. Human-in-the-Loop Requirements

+- All outputs require human review before use
+- Letters are editable and non-authoritative
+- The system cannot proceed when required data is missing
+- Audit records must be accessible for every run

+Human oversight is **mandatory**.

 ---

-## Ethical & Governance Considerations
+## 10. Ethical & Governance Considerations

-- The system must not be used to pressure clinicians into inappropriate documentation
+- The system must not pressure clinicians to fabricate documentation
-- Outputs should not be treated as authoritative or definitive
+- Outputs must not be treated as authoritative decisions
-- Use must be transparent and auditable
+- Use must be transparent, explainable, and auditable
-- The system should not be used for individual performance evaluation
+- The system must not be used for performance evaluation or enforcement

 ---

+## 11. Change Management & Versioning

+- Current version: **v1.1 (feature-complete)**
+- Any change requires:
+  - contract update,
+  - test coverage,
+  - version bump,
+  - model card revision.

+No silent behavioral changes are permitted.

+---

 ## Summary Statement

-The Prior Authorization Readiness Copilot is a **constrained, human-supervised administrative support system** designed to improve the quality and consistency of PA preparation.
-Its design prioritizes transparency, auditability, and safety over automation or prediction.
-This v0.1 model card establishes intent, boundaries, and anticipated risks prior to implementation.
+The Prior Authorization Readiness Copilot is a **constrained, deterministic, human-supervised administrative decision-support system**.
+It is designed to **refuse when uncertain**, explain its reasoning, and preserve auditability at every step.

+The system prioritizes **safety, transparency, and governance** over automation or prediction, demonstrating a defensible approach to AI-assisted workflows in healthcare.